drunkod/tilly/docs/TESTING.md

 **Solution**: Check that the preview server is running on the correct port (4321)

 **Issue**: Passkey tests fail
-**Solution**: Note that actual passkey authentication cannot be tested in Playwright without mocking the WebAuthn API.
-Tests focus on UI behavior only.
+**Solution**: Note that actual passkey authentication cannot be fully tested in Playwright without complex WebAuthn API mocking.
+The E2E tests include virtual authenticator setup and focus on UI behavior.
+Full passkey flows are tested via integration tests using Jazz's testing utilities.

+### Integration Tests

+**Issue**: Cross-account tests fail with JSON parsing errors **Solution**: This is a known limitation of Jazz's testing utilities when dealing with cross-account scenarios.
+These tests are better suited for E2E tests with real browser environments.